-- 7. It is recorded that the Municipality has adopted the following resolutions: - 7.1 To levy rates on all rateable property in its area of jurisdiction; - 7.2 To determine the date of implementation as being 1 July 2009; - 7.3 To determine the date of general valuation as being 2 July 2008 - 7.4 To levy different cents in the rand for different categories of rateable property; - 7.5 That the categories of properties for the purpose of differential rating are those specified in this By-Law document; - 7.6 That the criteria for the categorization in terms of section 8(1)of the Act shall be actual use where a property is improved and vacant land shall be categorized as a separate category irrespective of permitted use or zoning; - 7.7 In case of a property used for multiple-purposes the category shall be determined according to the dominant use of the property; - 7.8 To rate public service infrastructure (excluding municipal public service infrastructure) that is identifiable and to which a market related value can be determined with the proviso that the municipality may extend this annually to include other identifiable entities as the data set is developed; and - 7.9 To not rate properties of which the municipality is the owner, except where leased to a third party.
+- 7. It is recorded that the Municipality has adopted the following resolutions: - 7.1 To levy rates on all rateable property in its area of jurisdiction: - 7.2 To determine the date of implementation as being 1 July 2009; - 7.3 To determine the date of general valuation as being 2 July 2008 - 7.4 To extend the current valuation roll for the period of 12 months from 1 July 2013 to 30 June 2014: - 7.5 To determine the 2nd of July 2013 to be date of the next general valuation; - 7.6 To levy different cents in the rand for different categories of rateable property; - 7.5 That the categories of properties for the purpose of differential rating are those specified in this By-Law document; - 7.6 That the criteria for the categorization in terms of section 8(1)of the Act shall be actual use where a property is improved and vacant land shall be categorized as a separate category irrespective of permitted use or zoning: - 7.7 In case of a property used for multiple-purposes the category shall be determined according to the dominant use of the property; - 7.8 To rate public service infrastructure (excluding municipal public service infrastructure) that is identifiable and to which a market related value can be determined with the proviso that the municipality may extend this annually to include other identifiable entities as the data set is developed; and - 7.9 To not rate properties of which the municipality is the owner, except where leased to a third party.